ConstantRobotics-Ltd/VFilter/README.md

 ## encodeCommand method

-**encodeCommand(...)** static method encodes command for **VFilter** remote control.
+The **encodeCommand(...)** static method encodes command for **VFilter** remote control.
 To control any video filter remotely, the developer has to design his own protocol and according to it encode the command and deliver it over the communication channel.
 To simplify this, the **VFilter** class contains static methods for encoding the control command.
 The **VFilter** class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND). **encodeCommand(...)** designed to encode COMMAND command (action command).
 Method declaration:

 ```cpp
 static void encodeCommand(uint8_t* data, int& size, VFilterCommand id);